ECU Health and the Brody School of Medicine

-After a 50-year evolution, Vidant Health and East Carolina University (ECU) announced on June 23 that Vidant and ECU’s Brody School of Medicine (BSOM/Brody) would align to become a clinically integrated, academic health care organization.
-This integration will allow the two organizations to provide efficient, effective and high-quality care to eastern North Carolina residents, become the national model for academic rural health care and develop a shared brand.
+In 2021, what was then Vidant Health and East Carolina University (ECU) announced that Vidant and ECU’s Brody School of Medicine (BSOM/Brody) would align to become a clinically integrated, academic health care organization in order to provide efficient, effective and high-quality care to patients in eastern North Carolina, become the national model for academic rural health care and develop a shared brand.

-As a first step toward this integration, Dr. Michael Waldrum was appointed Dean of the BSOM, effective July 1, while continuing to serve as Vidant’s chief executive officer.
+As a first step toward this integration, Dr. Michael Waldrum, CEO of the health system, was appointed Dean of the BSOM effective July 1, 2021.

 FAQs

-Why is it important to integrate Vidant and the BSOM?
+Why is it important to integrate the health system and the medical school?

-What is the purpose of having Dr. Waldrum as the leader of both Vidant and BSOM?
+What is the purpose of having Dr. Waldrum as the leader of both?

-With a single leader in both organizations, Dr. Waldrum has the ability and decision-making authority to implement unified operational and clinical decisions that lead to better outcomes for patients and communities served in eastern North Carolina.
-This integration helps both organizations meet the combined vision of becoming a national model for rural health care.
+Dr. Waldrum is empowered to make decisions that unify operations and clinical services and standards that lead to the best outcomes for patients and communities in eastern North Carolina.
+This integration helps both organizations.
+Simply, it is the best hope for becoming the national model for rural health care that we are determined to be.

 What does the JOA mean for the overall clinical integration process?

-The JOA provides the legal framework that allows the two organizations to move forward with formalizing the clinical integration, through unified operational processes and strategic goals while remaining legally separate entities.
-The JOA also provides guiding principles, formal structures and grants certain authorities to achieve clinical integration between Vidant and BSOM.
+The JOA provides the legal framework that allows the two organizations to move forward with formalizing clinical integration, through unified operational processes and strategic goals while remaining legally separate entities.
+The JOA grants certain authorities to achieving clinical integration between the health system and the university as well as guiding principles and formal structures.

-Each of the JOA components (ECU, BSOM, Vidant Health, Vidant Medical Center, etc.) will maintain their corporate/legal existence.
-The JOA does not involve the transfer, sale or acquisition of Vidant or ECU assets.
+Each of the JOA components (ECU, the medical school, the health system, the medical center, etc.) will maintain their corporate/legal existence.
+The JOA does not involve the transfer, sale or acquisition of assets from or to the health system or the university.

-The purpose of the JOA is to align clinical patient care efforts; further develop existing clinical integration for the benefit of patients; expand and develop the long-standing academic affiliation; and utilize revenues to sustain the patient care, education and research activities of all components of the JOA.
+The purpose of the JOA is to align clinical patient care efforts for the benefit of patients.
+Furthermore, it utilizes revenues to sustain the patient care, education and research activities of all components of the JOA.

 In June 2021, ECU Chancellor Rogers appointed Dr. Waldrum as dean of the BSOM, effective July 1.
 This announcement also included Vidant Health and ECU’s intention to move forward with a defined framework to achieve greater operational integration to complement its current clinical integration.